Information about the declaration

-The active mode of transport when crossing the Finnish border is the ship, thus the mode of transport is 1 (sea transport).
+The active means of transport when crossing the Finnish border is the ship, thus the mode of transport is 1 (sea transport).

 A Finnish company buys a truck in Sweden.
 The company’s driver brings the vehicle from Sweden to Finland.

 Code 9 (own propulsion) is given as the mode of transport.